 To attribute a Twitter post with a campaign, do the following:

 Links placed in a Twitter post will automatically be shortened by Twitter.
 The links will not appear shortened in SharpSpring when you are creating the post, but will be automatically shortened when the post is published to your actual Twitter account.

 You can unschedule all scheduled future social posts.
 Published social posts cannot be unscheduled or otherwise deleted through SharpSpring.
 You will need to delete published Twitter posts in Twitter.

 To unschedule future posts, do the following:

-For more information on scheduling and unscheduling social posts, refer to Content Calendar Overview.
+Refer to Content Calendar Overview for more information on scheduling and unscheduling social posts.

 Editing Twitter Posts

 You can edit social posts that are scheduled but not yet published.
 Once a post is published, you cannot make edits.
 You will need to edit published Twitter posts in Twitter.

 To edit scheduled future social posts, do the following:

 You can copy or duplicate a social post.
 To copy posts, do the following: